edgio-docs/edgio-docs/guides/routing.md

 | Remove header | `removeRequestHeader`   | `removeUpstreamResponseHeader` | `removeResponseHeader` |
 | Remove cookie | `*`                     | `removeUpstreamResponseCookie` | `removeResponseCookie` |

-`*` Adding, updating and removing a request cookie can all be achieved with `updateRequestHeader` applied to `cookie` header.
+`*` Adding, updating, or removing a request cookie can be achieved with `updateRequestHeader` applied to `cookie` header.

 You can find detailed descriptions of these APIs in the `@xdn/core` [documentation](/docs/api/core/classes/_router_responsewriter_.responsewriter.html)